SteveDeJongh/LS_170/review.md

 31. **Give an overview of the Link/Data Layer**
 We can think fo what happens at this layer as an interface between the workings of the physical network and the more logical layers above.
 This layer is most concerned with the identification of devices on the physical network and moving data over the phyiscal network between the devices that comprise it.

-The most commonly used protocol at the link/Data link layer is the Ethernet protocol.
+The most commonly used protocol at the link/Data link layer is the Ethernet protocol, with uses frames as a PDU with fields for source and destination MAC addresses, identifying the particular device on the network to send the data to.
+Depeding on the model being used, the layer above is the Interne tor Network layer, while the layer below is the Physical layer in the OSI model.

 32. **What is included in an Ethernet frame?**
 An Ethernet frame includes: